In short, it’s better for business.

 You may have seen headlines

 over the years about companies buying income and employment data in bulk, and reselling it to lenders and other financial services without consumers’ explicit consent.
-We call this non-permissioned data
+We call this non-permissioned consumer data

 , and it presents a real problem for unsuspecting users and the lenders verifying their credentials.

-We’re proactive about informing users how their personal information will be used, and we openly seek their consent as part of our ongoing commitment to radical transparency
+We’re proactive about informing users how their personal information collection will be used, and we openly seek their consent as part of our ongoing commitment to radical transparency

 1. Real-time data